Gofilord/2048/README.md

 ## Setup
 1. Clone the project
+2. In the terminal, go to the folder `2048`
-2. run `npm start`
+3. Run `npm start`
-3. Enjoy!
+4. Enjoy!
 The game is played using the arrow keys.